 Capital assets, which include land, buildings, building improvements, furniture and fixtures, equipment and library books are reported in the applicable governmental activities in the government-wide financial statements.
 Capital assets are defined by the Charter School as assets with an initial, individual cost of more than \$500 and a life of more than one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Estimated useful lives, in years, for depreciable assets are as follows:
+Estimated useful lives, in Year, for depreciable assets are as follows:

-Building and improvements

-39 years

-Furniture, equipment and computers
+Building and improvements 5-20 Year Furniture, equipment and computers 5-7 Year

-5-7 years